gvwilson/thirdbit/src/fiction/iffy/index.md

 Silence again,
 just for a moment,
 then: *«confirmed»*
-The thought hung in her mind like an ice cube in a glass of water before turning inside out to become a wireframe of the strange antenna she had helped assemble on the *Guinevere*'s deck.
+The thought hung in her mind

-"It's aright," she mumbled.
+before turning inside out to become a wireframe of the strange antenna she had helped assemble on the *Guinevere*'s deck.

-"Th' drones won't be a problem."
+"Th' drones won't be a problem," she mumbled.

 That turned out to be an understatement.
 As the bus slowed and stopped at the top of the pier,